Richard Ofori (defender)

-Richard Ofori (born 24 April 1993) is a Ghanaian professional footballer who plays for Nea Salamis Famagusta FC as a defender.
+Richard Ofori (born 24 April 1993) is a Ghanaian professional footballer who plays as a defender for Ethnikos Achna.

 Club career

-Born in Accra, Ofori played youth football for Mighty Jets F.C., signing a one-year loan contract with Charleroi in 2011.
+Born in Accra, Ofori played youth football for Mighty Jets, signing a one-year loan contract with Charleroi in 2011.
 Ofori made his competitive debut for Charleroi against Tubize on 29 Abril 2012 in the Belgian Pro League.
 Ofori then signed, on 21 January 2013, a six months loan contract with Lierse.
 He made his debut from the start in a 2–0 defeat to Zulte Waregem on 26 January 2013.

 On 2 September 2013, Ofori was signed by Académica and was immediately sent on loan to Beira-Mar.